NiceLookinGuy/C_PingSweep/README.md

 # C_PingSweep
-Basic RSA encryption and decryption algorithm on C for Linux.
+Ping Sweep algorithm on C for Linux.
+Used to check available machines and ports on the network.

 Compile the File for linux and run.